 Who doesn’t love muffins for breakfast?!
 With the right ingredients, they can be filling and wholesome!
 Today, I am sharing my go-to muffin recipe – it’s quick, easy and clean eating!
 These Blackberry Lemon Overnight Oatmeal Muffins include steel-cut oats, whole wheat flour, almond milk, coconut, lemon, and of course, blackberries.
 They are also topped with homemade granola and a little drizzle of organic lemon icing!
 Can I get a yum for breakfast?!

 So, as the name suggests, these muffins start out as overnight oats.
 Allowing the steel-cut oats to soak up the almond milk overnight means these muffins are super moist!
-And, more importantly, you get a head start on these muffins so they only take 20 minutes to whip up in the morning!
+And, more importantly, you get a head start on these muffins so they only take about 20 minutes to whip up in the morning!
 All you need to do is assemble the wet and dry ingredients, fold in the blackberries and top with granola.
 Bake for 15 minutes and done!
 Fresh muffins for breakfast 🙂 .

 I like the steel-cut oats in these Blackberry Lemon Overnight Oatmeal Muffins because it provides a nutty texture.
 (It’s the same reason I use steel-cut oats in these Oat and Quinoa Date Squares).
 But these oats really do need to be left overnight for this muffin recipe, or at least for a good few hours, in order to absorb the liquid.
 So if you are in a hurry, and only have time to let them soak for a half an hour, you may want to use regular or quick oats.